RunDevelopment/RunDevelopment.github.io/posts/2026-01-25 div 2^n-1/int-trick.md

 This function computes $\round(v / 1023)$ for inputs $v<2^{20}+2^9-1$ with just a few bit shifts and additions in 32-bit arithmetic.
 Quite efficient.

 But that's not all.
 This trick only needs 21 bits for the intermediate results.
 Other approaches like the multiply-add method require 31 bits for intermediate results to perform the same rounded division by 1023 in the range $v<2^{20}+2^9-1$.
-While not the case for division by 1023, in general this trick needs at most one additional bit, which can be the difference between being able to use 32-bit arithmetic or having to resort to 64-bit arithmetic.
-This is especially important for auto-vectorization and manual SIMD code.
+In general this trick needs at most **one additional bit**.
+This can be the difference between being able to use 32-bit arithmetic or having to resort to 64-bit arithmetic, which is especially important for auto-vectorization and manual SIMD code.

-As I hinted, this trick doesn't work just for division by 1023.
+As I implied, this trick doesn't work for just division by 1023.
 In general, it works for any divisor of the form $2^n-1$ for inputs $v<2^{2n}+2^{n-1}-1$.
 Here is the generalized version:

 ```rs
 fn div_round_by_2pn_m1(v: u32, n: u32) -> u32 {